mckennapsean/scorrplot/README.md

 [**s-CorrPlot**: Visualizing Correlation](http://mckennapsean.github.io/scorrplot)
 ==================================================================================

 The **s-CorrPlot** is an interactive scatterplot for visually exploring pairwise correlation coefficients between variables in large datasets.
 Variables are projected as points on a scatterplot with respect to some user-selected variables of interest, driven by a geometric interpretation of correlation.
 The correlation of all other variables to the selected one is indicated by vertical gridlines in the plot.
 By selecting new variables of interest, a user can create simple tours of the correlation space through animations between different projections of the data.
+For more details, check out [our companion paper](http://mckennapsean.com/projects/s-corrplot/).